cbab/babeltrace/doc/bindings/python/source/reader.rst

 .. class:: TraceCollection
    :noindex:

-   Collection of opened traces.
+   A collection of opened traces.

 .. class:: TraceHandle
    :noindex:

-   Handle allowing the user to manipulate a specific trace directly.
+   A trace handle.
+Allows the user to manipulate a specific trace directly.

 .. class:: Event
    :noindex:

-   Trace event.
+   An event.

 .. exception:: FieldError
    :noindex:

-   Field error, raised when a field's value cannot be accessed.
+   A field error.
+Raised when a field's value cannot be accessed.

-The second category of reader API types is a set of declaration classes that are returned when inspecting the layout of a trace's events, through :attr:`TraceHandle.events`.
+The second category of classes is a set of declaration classes that are returned when inspecting the layout of a trace's events, through :attr:`TraceHandle.events`.
 The following classes are not meant to be instantiated by the user:

 .. class:: EventDeclaration
    :noindex: